Kshatriya

-Kshatriya (क्षत्रिय) (from Sanskrit kṣatra, "rule, authority") is one of the four varna (social orders) of Hindu society, associated with warrior aristocracy.
-The Sanskrit term kṣatriyaḥ is used in the context of later Vedic society wherein members were organised into four classes: brahmin, kshatriya, vaishya and shudra.
+Kshatriya (क्षत्रिय) (from Sanskrit kṣatra, "rule, authority"; also called Rajanya) is one of the four varnas (social orders) of Hindu society and is associated with the warrior aristocracy.
+The Sanskrit term kṣatriyaḥ is used in the context of later Vedic society wherein members were organised into four classes: brahmin, kshatriya, vaishya, and shudra.

 History

 Early Rigvedic tribal monarchy

-The administrative machinery in the Vedic India was headed by a tribal king called Rajan whose position may or may not have been hereditary.
-The king may have been elected in a tribal assembly (called Samiti), which included women.
+The administrative machinery in Vedic India was headed by a tribal king called a Rajan whose position may or may not have been hereditary.
+The king may have been elected in a tribal assembly (called a Samiti), which included women.
 The Rajan protected the tribe and cattle; was assisted by a priest; and did not maintain a standing army, though in the later period the rulership appears to have risen as a social class.
 The concept of the fourfold varna system is not yet recorded.

 Later Vedic period

-The hymn Purusha Sukta to the Rigveda describes the symbolic creation of the four varna-s through cosmic sacrifice (yajña).
+The hymn Purusha Sukta in the Rigveda describes the symbolic creation of the four varnas through cosmic sacrifice (yajña).
 Some scholars consider the Purusha Sukta to be a late interpolation into the Rigveda based on the neological character of the composition, as compared to the more archaic style of the Vedic literature.
-Since not all Indians were fully regulated under the varna in the Vedic society, the Purusha Sukta was supposedly composed in order to secure Vedic sanction for the heredity caste scheme.
-An alternate explanation is that the word 'Shudra' does not occur anywhere else in the Rig-veda except the Purusha Sukta, leading some scholars to believe the Purusha Sukta was a composition of the later Rig-vedic period itself to denote, legitimize and sanctify an oppressive and exploitative class structure that had already come into existence.
+Since not all Indians were fully regulated under varna paradigm in Vedic society, the Purusha Sukta was supposedly composed to secure Vedic sanction for the hereditary caste scheme.
+An alternate explanation is that the word Shudra does not occur anywhere else in the Rigveda except the Purusha Sukta, leading some scholars to believe the Purusha Sukta was a composition of the later Rigvedic period itself to denote, legitimise and sanctify an oppressive and exploitative class structure that had already come into existence.

 Although the Purusha Sukta uses the term rajanya, not Kshatriya, it is considered the first instance in the extant Vedic texts where four social classes are mentioned for the first time together.
 Usage of the term Rajanya possibly indicates the 'kinsmen of the Rajan' (i.e., kinsmen of the ruler) had emerged as a distinct social group then, such that by the end of the Vedic period, the term rajanya was replaced by Kshatriya; where rajanya stresses kinship with the Rajan and Kshatriya denotes power over a specific domain.
 The term rajanya unlike the word Kshatriya essentially denoted the status within a lineage.
 Whereas Kshatra, means "ruling; one of the ruling order".